teambit/docs/docs/building-with-bit/consuming-components.md

 ## Use Components

-Regardless of the consumtion menthod chosed, using the component in the project is just the same:
+Regardless of the consumtion menthod chosen, using the component in the project is just the same:

 ```js title="app.js"
 import { Button } from '@yourUserName/componentScopeName.componentID'